netlify/netlify-plugin-lighthouse/README.md

     best-practices = 0.9
     seo = 0.9
     pwa = 0.9

+  # optional, deploy the lighthouse report to a path under your site
+  [plugins.inputs]
+    output_path = "reports/lighthouse.html"
 ```

 By default, the plugin will serve and audit the build directory of the site.